CostaBru/knapsack/README.md

 </details>

-We can see that 2D dimensional knapsack can be solved in polynomial time in counting case.
+On the basis of the results of Table 11, we can see that 2D dimensional knapsack can be solved in polynomial time in counting case.
 That case was used in new partition algorithm below.

-## Results conclusion
+## Performance conclusion remarks

-Those results show that new ``KB`` knapsack algorithm performs much faster than the ``NU`` worst cases, and at the same time, ``NU`` works better for worst cases of ``KB``.
+Summarizing those results show, we can assert that ``KB`` knapsack algorithm performs much faster than the ``NU`` worst cases, and at the same time, ``NU`` works better for worst cases of ``KB``.

-So the hybrid algorithm can solve unbounded 1-0 knapsack in polynomial time and space.
+From observation of result, we would note that the hybrid algorithm can solve unbounded 1-0 knapsack in polynomial time and space.

 # New equal subset sum algorithm